 It was Rory.
 It had been Rory all along.

 First Thorsten, then Evander burst into flames, their voices rising in alien teakettle shrills.
 Jules thrashed and wailed uselessly as, one after the other, they twisted and crumbled to ash.

 The fire engulfed Rory.
 Jules looked up and saw his own terror reflected in his once-friend’s eyes.
-He surrendered; embraced him and clung on tight as their liquefying flesh began to fuse.
+He surrendered; embraced him, clung on tight as their liquefying flesh began to fuse.

-Jules clenched his inner eye shut and felt the press of warm flesh against his palm.
+Jules clenched his inner eye shut, felt the press of warm flesh against his palm.
 His vision rolled slowly back into focus.

 “Jules!
 Can you hear me?”
 The girl’s face was gray, her eyes frantically searching his.
 She gripped his left hand tightly between her own.